-The demolition of the fences in front of the stands at the Bozsik Stadium may signal a new dawn at Budapest Honvéd FC as they resume their UEFA Cup tie against FC Nistru Otaci tonight.
+The demolition of the fences in front of the Bozsik Stadium stands may signal a new dawn at Budapest Honvéd FC as they resume their UEFA Cup campaign.

 The ageing ground has seen some fine nights in the past, and Honvéd's new owner, American-born entrepreneur George F. Hemingway, is hoping to signal a fresh start for the club after being permitted to remove the fences which separate fans from the pitch.
 "We would like to bring football even closer to the fans, especially to families and children," he said.